 Modern vehicles have precise air-fuel mixture requirements.
 When the ratios are off, several sensors notice.
 In the combustion chamber, exhaust gasses trigger the mass air-flow sensor, the oxygen sensor, and the manifold absolute pressure sensor.

 In Mercedes, the P0172 code can mean two things.
 First, the fuel injection system is not operating as it should.
-The second, there is too much fuel in the air-fuel mixture.
+Second, there is too much fuel in the air-fuel mixture.
 Either the check-engine light will turn on, or your fuel consumption will noticeably increase.

 In a Honda, if the powertrain control module notices that the 14.7:1 air-fuel ratio is off and it cannot adjust, the P0172 code is triggered.
 Other symptoms of rich fuel mixtures include a rough idle, engine hesitation or misfiring, and lack of power from the engine.